Restaurant Financing: 6 Funding Options for Operators

 According to a RestaurantOwner survey, the median cost to open a restaurant is $275,000 or $3,046 per seat.
 If you also own the building, the median cost jumps up to $425,000 or $3,734 per seat.
 When opening a new restaurant, you’ll need to consider equipment cost, technology, remodeling/decorating costs, food expenses, and sales/marketing expenses.
 How do restaurants make it with so many expenses in the beginning?

 If you’ve ever looked into financing options for restaurants, the number of choices can be overwhelming.
 Which option is best for your restaurant?
 With the right type of financing, restaurants can afford to keep their restaurants open – even if they hit a rough patch.
 When choosing a loan for your restaurant, you’ll want to take in account the application process, maximum loan amount available, funding time frame, and term lengths.
 We’ve compiled a list of restaurant loans and financing options, as well as questions to ask yourself to prepare for applying for a loan.
 Use this as your guide to choosing financing that’s best for your restaurant.

 Restaurant Equipment Loans

-The type of kitchen equipment you’ll need is determined by the kind of cooking you plan to do.
+The type of restaurant equipment you’ll need is determined by the kind of cooking you plan to do.
 Some larger kitchens can cost up to $500,000 to outfit.
 Restaurant equipment financing allows you to purchase the necessary machines for your kitchen without coming completely out of pocket.
 Some loans will allow you to finance 100% of the equipment’s value.
 Collateral for default payments is usually the equipment, so you don’t have to put personal assets on the line.
 Unfortunately, in some cases, you will need to put down a down payment.